Rahul11235/Semantic_Test/README.md

 # Semantic_Test
-##This Repository is for python scripts that we have create for the test.
+#This Repository is for python scripts that we have create for the test.
-## This code is for output 1 and output 2
+# This code is for output 1 and output 2
+#This code is created by Rahul Mahajan
 import pandas as pd

 Data1=pd.read_csv("E:\Whole_Data2012.csv",usecols=[0,1,5,24])